zhufuyi/sponge_doc/en/web-development-protobuf.md

 ### 🔹Manually Adding Custom API interfaces

 As business requirements evolve, there may be a need to add new custom API interfaces.
-The main process for adding custom API interfaces is to `define the API interfaces in the proto files` -> `write specific logic code in the generated template code`.
+The main process for adding custom API interfaces is to `define the API interfaces in the proto files` -> `write business logic code in the generated template code`.

 For example, to add a "Change Password" API interface to this project: